Around 30 pc non-resident COVID-19 patients admitted to Delhi hospitals in Aug: Govt data | Health

 Government data shows that of the 8,577 COVID-19 patients admitted to city hospitals in August, 2,536 belonged to other states -- mostly from neighbouring Uttar Pradesh and Haryana.
 For example, of the 120 non-residents admitted to Delhi hospitals on August 28, as many as 64 belonged to Uttar Pradesh, while 39 were from Haryana.

-In private hospitals, the number of COVID-19 patients from outside was more than those belonging to Delhi.
-Of the 98 patients admitted to BL Kapoor Hospital, 51 were from outside the city.
+In private hospitals, the number of COVID-19 patients from outside was greater than those belonging to Delhi.
+Of the 98 patients admitted to B L Kapoor Hospital, 51 were from outside the city.
 Similarly, 111 out of 158 patients admitted to Apollo Hospital were not from Delhi.
 Among the 395 people who succumbed to the viral disease between August 3 and August 28, as many as 210 (53 per cent) were from outside the national capital, according to the data.

 The month's data collated till August 28 showed that around 900 hospital beds have been occupied so far.
-The city recorded 2,024 fresh coronavirus cases on Sunday, taking the tally to over 1.73 lakh, while the death toll mounted to 4,426 with 22 fresh fatalities, authorities said.
+The city recorded 2,024 fresh coronavirus cases on Sunday, the highest single-day spike since July 10, when it recorded 2,089 cases.
+The total number of cases is now over 1.73 lakh, while the death toll has mounted to 4,426 with 22 fresh fatalities, authorities said.
 It had registered 1,954 new cases on Saturday.

 - READ MORE ON: